sahilzalte/365-DAYS-365-CODES/README.md

   - **Day 343**: Today we started learning about `this` keyword and `call`, `apply`, `bind` methods in JavaScript.
   - **Day 344**: Today we Completed the Basic project of `User Profile Card` using `this` keyword and `call`, `apply`, `bind` methods.
   - **Day 345**: Today we started learning about `Object oriented Programing` in JavaScript.
+  - **Day 346**: Today we Continued learning about `Object oriented Programing` in JavaScript and implemented basic classes and objects.

 ## Getting Started.